annapekinasova/frozen-ground-fem/README.md

 ```

 Tests cover key modules and regression checks for physical correctness against benchmarks.
 Note that as this is a research code, commits with not all tests passing are common.
 Collaborators are welcome to submit issues with unit tests, and fixing non-passing unit tests is a good way for new collaborators to contribute.

 ---
+## Why a 1D Formulation?

+### Justification

+- **Computational Efficiency:**
+  1D models are computationally light, enabling rapid simulations and parameter studies on standard hardware.
+This is especially crucial for long-term permafrost and climate-driven scenarios, where many runs may be needed.

+- **Fundamental Process Understanding:**
+  Many key processes—such as vertical freeze/thaw propagation, water migration, and consolidation—are dominated by vertical gradients.
+1D modelling provides valuable insight into these mechanisms and is the natural starting point for model development.

+- **Alignment with Data Availability:**
+  Field and laboratory investigations often yield vertical profile data (e.g., borehole temperature logs, soil columns), making 1D models ideal for validation, calibration, and sensitivity analysis.

+- **Rapid Prototyping:**
+  1D FEM is an excellent platform for prototyping new physics, testing novel constitutive relations, and benchmarking against analytical solutions before scaling up to higher dimensions.

+### Limitations

+- **Idealization:**
+  The 1D formulation is restricted to idealized problems (e.g., vertical soil columns, boreholes) where lateral processes are negligible.

+- **Lateral Effects:**
+  Many real-world scenarios—such as embankments, slopes, or infrastructure foundations—exhibit strong 2D/3D effects (lateral heat/fluid flow, edge effects) that cannot be captured in 1D.

+---

+## Vision for 2D/3D Extensions

+While 1D serves as an efficient and robust foundation, we recognize the need for higher-dimensional models in engineering and climate applications:

+- **Modular and Extensible Design:**
+  The codebase is structured to facilitate future extension to 2D and 3D, with reusable solvers, material models, and boundary condition handlers.

+- **Algorithmic Pathway:**
+  Finite element assembly, time-stepping, and constitutive algorithms are dimension-agnostic and can be generalized to higher-dimensional domains.

+- **Community-Driven Development:**
+  Input and collaboration from the scientific and engineering community are welcome to guide feature development, benchmarks, and code optimization.

+- **Future Roadmap:**
+  - **Short Term:** Expand 1D physics, improve user interface, and enhance I/O.
+  - **Medium Term:** Prototype 2D models (e.g., embankment cross-sections, lateral heat flow).
+  - **Long Term:** Develop robust 2D/3D capabilities for infrastructure and complex terrain, leveraging high-performance computing and parallelization as needed.

+---

+## Get Involved

+- **Use Cases:** Have a scenario in mind that would benefit from 2D/3D?
+[Open an issue](https://github.com/annapekinasova/frozen-ground-fem/issues) or join the discussion!
+- **Contributions:** Contributions are welcome, from documentation and testing to new features or code optimization.
+- **Contact:** For questions, feature requests, or collaboration opportunities, please reach out via GitHub issues or pull requests.

+---